viebel/blog.klipse.tech/_posts/2012-12-21-brainfuck-big-numbers.md

 ~~~

 If you liked the code interactivity of this article, please give a star on [KLIPSE github repository](https://github.com/viebel/klipse) and use it on your blog.
 Take a look at [KLIPSE documentation](https://github.com/viebel/klipse): it's super simple to use.
+1G
+The content of this article has been inspired by [Large Numbers in BF](http://www.iwriteiam.nl/Ha_bf_numb.html).